iterative/cml.dev/content/docs/self-hosted-runners.md

 #### On-premise (Local) Runners

-The `cml-runner` command can also be used to set up a local machine or on-premise GPU cluster as a self-hosted runner.
+The `cml runner` command can also be used to set up a local machine or on-premise GPU cluster as a self-hosted runner.
 Simply [install CML with NPM](/doc/cml-with-npm) and then run:

 ```
-cml-runner \
+cml runner \
   --repo="$REPOSITORY_URL" \
   --token="$PERSONAL_ACCESS_TOKEN" \
   --labels="local,runner" \